Skip to main content

 Intermediate steps and database queries

 Use the -v flag to see the intermediate steps and database queries.
-Sometimes it takes a long route to get to the answer, but it's interesting to see how it gets there.
+Sometimes it takes a long route to get to the answer, but it's often interesting to see how it gets there.

 Data accessed via http/s3